 - Photographs of the cars and the surrounding roads

 Once you have collected all of the above information, it will be important to bring it to your automobile accident lawyer.
-This information, along with medical records, is pertinent to any claims that you and your car crash lawyer may file.
+This information, along with medical records, is pertinent to any claims that you and your Baltimore personal injury lawyer may file.

 Any bit of information may help your car accident claim lawyer when assisting you in deciding what your next step should be.
 Collecting more evidence and facts closer to the date of the crash will prove beneficial in the long run.